-Master's in Cellular and Molecular Biology
+Master of Science in Cellular and Molecular Biology

 Graduate School of Biomedical Sciences